 As table 2 but with baseline and randomization groups subgrouped into lowest 25% quartile of IFN-score, mid 50% quartile of IFN-score and highest 25% quartile of IFN-score.

-Other outcomes grouped by randomization group.
+As table 2 for other outcomes.

 Figures in paper

 Table of 3x2 graphs: 2 Spaghetti-plots with lines for 10 individuals sampled at random from each intervention group depicting the primary outcomes, colored by intervention group.